 According to Connecticut General Statutes §46b-56, judges are permitted to enter orders addressing the custody, care, visitation, support, and education of minor children during family proceedings.
 Courts may award legal guardianship to one or both parents, family members, or a third party.

 State law presumes biological parents share equal custodial rights to their children.
 However, state social services, foster parents, or other family members may obtain permanent or temporary residential custody when the biological parents cannot properly care for their child.
-A local attorney can advocate for family members who wish to obtain child custody or visitation rights.
+A child custody attorney in New Haven can advocate for family members who wish to obtain custody or visitation rights.

 The state generally recognizes two types of child custody.
 Legal custody refers to the parents’ rights to make decisions regarding the child’s healthcare, schooling, travel, and religion.
 Physical custody typically refers to the child’s residence and living arrangements.

 Courts may award joint or sole custody, depending on the circumstances.
 If both parties are fit to parent, they typically share legal custody.
 Physical custody will typically be one of two scenarios: primary physical custody to one parent with visitation to the noncustodial parent, or shared physical custody between both parents.
 A lawyer in the area can help parents draft proposed child custody plans for a judge to review that work for the specific needs of their family.

 In all proceedings related to custody and visitation, the child’s best interest determines the ruling.
 Family judges must analyze the following factors before entering custody orders:

 A caring legal professional in New Haven can represent parents individually, work as a child custody lawyer for a minor child (AMC), or advocate for the child’s best interest as a neutral guardian ad litem (GAL).

 A child’s wellbeing is the most important factor in a custody dispute.
 As such, legal counsel should consider both your needs and your child’s health and happiness when working on these cases.